RimzhimTewari/cadd-capstone-molecular-docking/results/structure_prediction/README.md

 ## Conclusion

-Doing this comparison helped me get a clearer sense of how predicted protein structures can be lined up with experimentally solved structures as part of a typical computational structural biology workflow.
+This comparison helped me understand how predicted protein structures can be compared with experimentally solved structures during computational analysis workflows.